Declined -- (2)

 "It's free," she said.
 Well, I couldn't really argue with that because ink cartridges nowadays often cost more than brand new printers--when they're on sale of course.

-What happened next involved voiding my last credit card transaction and charging everything from scratch again.
-After the cashier finished scanning all the items and everything, she returned my credit card to me and said “your credit card's declined” with an "I'm sorry" smile.
+What happened next involved voiding my last credit card transaction and doing everything from scratch again.
+After the cashier finished scanning all the items and everything, she returned my credit card to me and said “your credit card's declined” with an apologetic smile.

 “What?
 How can that be?” it really caught me off guard because it never happened to me before.
 I was annoyed and upset, but what could I do?